4 Ways to Rethink Your Office Hours

 Getting out of the office sometimes helps certain students to feel more comfortable in approaching me.
 I think the traditional office setting can be seen as formal and at times intimidating to students.
 To address that issue, I try to schedule several weeks where I hold office hours at different, more relaxed locations on campus.
 Students are notified of the change of location by several different methods (email, appointment scheduler, text, face-to-face in the classroom) and with plenty of time to plan ahead to avoid any confusion.
 I select locations, like coffee shops, open lawn areas, and the library, where I am still able to have some privacy with regards to the conversation but that are more relaxed and enjoyable for the students.
 Depending on where I am at, students that are waiting to see me can also grab a coffee or something to eat!

-If you’re already teach online, this is probably a no brainer, but it took me a while before I started using online programs for my face-to-face class office hours.
+If you’re already teaching online, this is probably a no brainer, but it took me a while before I started using online programs for my face-to-face class office hours.
 I found that, no matter the official classroom setup, students enjoy being able to meet with their instructor virtually.
 The virtual office hours also allow me to schedule times outside of the regular 8 to 5pm workday, which suit many of my non-traditional students in particular.
 Virtual office hours also give students the flexibility of being able to meet from the comfort of their own home, which they seem to enjoy.

 Use your classroom data, such as LearnSmart or Connect assignments, to personalize your 1:1s during office hours.